iboxdb/ftserver/README.md

 ### Setup

 ```
-Use Netbeans to build or download fts.zip(WAR) from Release
+Use NetBeans 8.2 to build or download fts.zip(WAR) from WAR Folder
 Deploy to tomcat/jetty
 ```